 Ecological States: Politics of Sustainable Urbanization in China

 Max Woodworth, Xuefei Ren, Jesse Rodenbiker, Ettori Santi, Yining Tan, Li Zhang, and Yu Zhou .
-Researching China During a Period of Covid-19 Travel Restrictions.
-Book Chapter in Preparation for COVID-19 and Emerging World of ad-hoc Geographies.
-Springer Publishing Stanley Brunn, Editor.
+Researching China During the Covid-19 Pandemic.
+(Forthcoming) in Ed.
+Stanlye Brunn, COVID-19 and Emerging World of ad-hoc Geographies.
+Springer Publishing.

 Jesse Rodenbiker.
 Nina Overgaard Therkildsen, Cheong Chun Li*.
 Global Shark Fins in Local Contexts: Hong Kong Markets and U.S. Mid-Atlantic Artisanal Fisheries.
 Under Review.

 Jesse Rodenbiker, Nina Overgaard Therkildsen, Erica Ruan*, Kelly Su*.
 Advancing One Health in Urban Seafood Markets: A Genetic Survey of Dried Seafood in Three New York City Chinatown Boroughs. in Preparation.

 Ecological Civilization Goes Global